TilDim/hs-pity-timer-tracker/README.md

 This program does not operate automatically.
 All the timers and counters are modified manually by the user with the use of buttons.
 You can find more details on how this program works by pressing the program's help button.

-You must have JAVA installed in your system in order to run this program.
-Download JAVA here: https://www.java.com/en/download/.

-If you don't like the default JAVA icon, you can download the icon used in the program here: https://github.com/TilDim/hs-pity-timer-tracker/blob/master/counter_icon.ico and change it by creating a shortcut of the .jar file and following the instructions below:
-1) Right-click the .jar file shortcut.
-2) In the pop-up menu, select Properties.
-3) On the Shortcut tab, click the Change Icon button.
-4) In the Change Icon window, select the icon you want to use.
-If necessary, you can Browse to the location of the icon file and select it.
-5) After selecting the icon, click OK.

 Created by: